-During adolescence, I used to devoure Point Horror with a passion bordering on fanatical.
+During adolescence, I used to devour Point Horror with a passion bordering on fanatical.
 It took off in a big way amongst girls at my school.
-It was always the girls who were reading, just as it's mainly women that flock to literature festivals as adults.
+It was always the girls who were reading.

 Some of my favourites included: